Weekend yoga retreats and day events in Sonoma and Napa wine country. Custom retreats for groups, corporates, friends and parties.

 Mayacamas Ranch, California

-Celebrate the summer solstice and set intentions for the new season, discovering your inner dreams.Read More and Sign Up
+Celebrate the summer solstice with yoga, hiking and wine.
+Connect mind, body, soul.Read More and Sign Up

 Leading Yoga and Wellness Retreats and Corporate Team Building Events in Sonoma Wine Country and exotic travel destinations all over the world, Body Flows will help you to Move, Breathe, Balance, and Flow.
 Our mission is to inspire people to live their life with greater purpose, passion and presence, discovering their path of personal transformation and empowerment.